What is cognitive load? Definition, types and examples

 In today’s fast-paced digital world, managing cognitive load is essential for enhancing learning, improving user experience, and ensuring that interactions with technology are smooth and efficient.

-In this blog, we’ll understand what is cognitive load, explore its types with cognitive load examples, and understand its implications in learning and user experience design.
+In this blog, we’ll understand what is cognitive load, explore its types with cognitive load examples, and understand its implications in learning UI UX design.
+We’ll also look at strategies to manage cognitive load effectively and avoid common pitfalls.

 Cognitive load meaning